OpenAT/online/addons-own/fso_rest_api/sphinx_doc/basics/authorization.rst

     of the expected error status code ``401``!

-    This is due to security restrictions that may block the request under certain circumstances long before it even comes to the REST API.
+    This is due to security restrictions that may block the request under certain circumstances long before it even comes to the REST API module.